Eating Disorders In Men – Stats & Getting Help

 And what I’ve also done is I’ve allowed myself to eat a little bit more and with a bit more flexibility.

 So if I feel a binge coming on, I’m less likely to have those cravings and automatically go for specific foods.

 Again, everyone’s a little bit different.

 If you are struggling with binge eating disorder, it might be different for you.
-You might have different triggers, different things that you go for eating, different ways of helping yourself manage it.
+You might have different triggers, different things that you go for eating, and different ways of helping yourself manage it.